Glaucoma surgery: Laser trabeculoplasty

 A trabeculoplasty is a modification of the trabecular meshwork.
 Laser trabeculoplasty (LTP) is the application of a laser beam to burn areas of the trabecular meshwork, located near the base of the iris, to increase fluid outflow.
 LTP is used in the treatment of various open-angle glaucomas.

 The two types of laser trabeculoplasty are argon laser trabeculoplasty (ALT) and selective laser trabeculoplasty (SLT).
 As its name suggests, argon laser trabeculoplasty uses an argon laser to create tiny burns on the trabecular meshwork.
 Selective laser trabeculoplasty is newer technology that uses a Nd:YAG laser to target specific cells within the trabecular meshwork and create less thermal damage than ALT.
 SLT shows promise as a long-term treatment.
 In SLT a laser is used to selectively target the melanocytes in the trabecular meshwork.

 Though the mechanism by which SLT functions is not well understood, it has been shown in trials to be as effective as the older ALT.
 However, because SLT is performed using a laser with much lower power than ALT, it does not appear to affect the structure of the trabecular meshwork (based on electron microscopy) to the same extent, so retreatment may be possible if the effects from the original treatment should begin to wear off, although this has not been proven in clinical studies.
 ALT is repeatable to some extent with measurable results possible.

 Iridotomy

-An iridotomy involves making puncture-like openings through the iris without the removal of iris tissue.
+An iridotomy involves making a puncture through the iris without the removal of iris tissue.
 Performed either with standard surgical instruments or a laser, it is typically used to decrease intraocular pressure in patients with angle-closure glaucoma.
 A laser peripheral iridotomy (LPI) is the application of a laser beam to selectively burn a hole through the iris near its base.
 LPI may be performed with either an argon laser or Nd:YAG laser.

-There is currently no sufficient evidence to show any benefit on the use of iridotomy versus no iridotomy to slow down visual field loss.
-This is based on analysing four studies with a sample of eyes of participants; iridotomy seems to improve gonioscopic findings, but does not show to be clinically significant.
+There are studies which show no sufficient evidence of benefit on the use of iridotomy versus no iridotomy to slow down visual field loss in narrow angle glaucoma.
+This is based on analyzing four studies with a sample of eyes of participants.
+Iridotomy improves gonioscopic findings of narrowing of the anterior chamber angle, but does not show a clinically significant benefit regarding loss of visual field.
+Iridotomy may lessen the risk of closure of the anterior chamber and associated field loss resulting from very high eye pressure in primary angle closure glaucoma.
+(PACG).